fsantanna/dceu/README.md

 Ceu is inspired by [Esterel][4] and [Lua][5].

-The main ideas in the design of Ceu:
+Summary of the main ideas in the design of Ceu:

 - https://github.com/fsantanna/dceu/blob/main/doc/manual-out.md#1-design